composer/composer/doc/03-cli.md

 This env var controls the time composer waits for commands (such as git commands) to finish executing.
 The default value is 300 seconds (5 minutes).

+### COMPOSER_CAFILE

+By setting this environmental value, you can set a path to a certificate bundle file to be used during SSL/TLS peer verification.

 ### COMPOSER_DISCARD_CHANGES